 This represents a significant and long term objective which will require capacity, continued focus and strong leadership from the most senior level.
 A new People Strategy for the Council, Our People, has been developed as an initial step in this journey.
 Delivering this Strategy will ensure our workforce are focused on Our Manchester in everything they do, ensuring this becomes 'the way we do things around here'.
-The Strategy seeks to embed the Our Manchester behaviours across the organisation and work in partnership with staff to create an organisation where everyone feels inspired, connected and empowered.
+The Strategy seeks to embed the Our Manchester approach through a focus on four new organisational behaviours: